StevenB23/CylanceAPI/README.md

 # CylanceAPI
-* Used to keep Cylance API scripts used for automation
+* Cylance API scripts used for automation

 Resources: